 As a volunteer dedicated to helping women and youth in STEM (including with KCJ), AVA Technologies CEO Valerie Song will weigh in on the importance of helping young talent grow.

-With the global pandemic causing so many changes to the workplace and workforce, we're having to flex leadership muscles in new ways to support and motivate teams.
-How are Sabrina Geremia and Rola Dagher navigating and adapting to the new reality, which also includes renewed calls for meaningful diversity and inclusion, mental health supports, and nimble technology?
-In this intimate, timely conversation, Sabrina and Rola will reflect on the philosophies and actions that define their leadership.
-(Hint: it's about going from purpose to impact!)
-Their unique experiences and insights will provide takeaways we can all put to good use.
+With the global pandemic causing so many changes to the workplace and workforce, we’re having to flex leadership muscles in new ways to support and motivate teams.
+How can leaders navigate and adapt to the new reality, which also includes renewed calls for meaningful diversity and inclusion, mental health supports, and nimble technology?
+Joining Anne Gaviola for an intimate, timely conversation, Sabrina Geremia will reflect on the philosophies and actions that define her leadership.
+(Hint: it’s about going from purpose to impact!)

 Woman of the Year Award

 This award is the highest individual honour bestowed by WCT.
 It is presented to a woman executive who has made a significant contribution to the digital industries - broadcasting, telecommunications and technology - while also making a major contribution to the advancement of all women.
 This award recognizes extraordinary leaders and visionaries who have made a material difference to the roles women play and their influence in the digital economy.
 Nominations for this award must highlight the nominee's contribution to her industry and to the overall advancement of women.

 Every year, WCT recognizes a leading company in the digital sector that has demonstrated extraordinary commitment to the advancement of women and achieved measurable results in creating more diverse and inclusive workplaces.
 Company of the Year award winners are leaders in investing in diversity and inclusion.
 Their consistent use of best practices to create greater opportunities and better workplaces for women distinguish them as role models and leaders in the Canadian economy.